SS Kronprinz Wilhelm

-The ship had a varied career, starting off as a world-record-holding passenger liner, then as an auxiliary warship from 1914–1915 for the Imperial German Navy, sailing as a commerce raider for a year, and then interned in the United States when she ran out of supplies.
-When the US entered World War I, the US Government seized the ship and renamed USS Von Steuben, and served as a United States Navy troop transport until she was decommissioned.
+The ship had a varied career, starting off as a world-record-holding passenger liner, then as an auxiliary warship from 1914 to 1915 for the Imperial German Navy, sailing as a commerce raider for a year, and then interned in the United States when she ran out of supplies.
+When the US entered World War I, the US Government seized the ship and renamed the USS Von Steuben, and served as a United States Navy troop transport until she was decommissioned.
 After the war, Von Steuben was turned over to the United States Shipping Board, where she remained in service until she was scrapped in 1923.